SviatoslavBordovski/API_Pytest_Requests_Automation/README.md

 1. git clone repo <url>
 2. Download and install Local app for Windows/Linux/Mac OS
-3. Install dependencies frmo setup.py file, pycharm will propose to do it automatically
+3. Install dependencies frmo setup.py file, Pycharm will propose to do it automatically